Spaceman1701/Cutter/README.md

 ## Simplicity
 Cutter currently supports Pointcuts targeting instance methods using annotations.
 No special syntax or config files are required.

-Cutter also doesn't have any complex runtime.
+Cutter also does not have any complex runtime.
 Not even a special classloader or a Java agent.
 ## Performance
 Since cutter creates Pointcuts completely at compile time and does not depend on reflection, it has a minimal performance impact.
 ## Security